 All channels benefit from being carried on a cable or satellite system.
-Cable and satellite systems like DISH Network generally pay for the right to carry stations and networks.
+Cable and satellite systems like DirecTV generally pay for the right to carry stations and networks.
 We are simply asking to be treated fairly in being compensated.
 The right to request payment is something that the U.S. Congress has explicitly authorized.

 How much money is involved?

 The negotiations are still taking place, but what we can tell you is that the fees we’re requesting are a very small percentage of the average bill paid by DirecTV’s subscribers.
 Heartland Media is requesting to be paid far lower fees than what DirecTV currently pays for other lower rated programming.